wenzhixin/bootstrap-table/site/docs/getting-started/introduction.md

 Be sure to have your pages set up with the latest design and development standards.
 That means using an HTML5 doctype and including a viewport meta tag for proper responsive behaviors.

-For Bootstrap v4, we use [Font Awesome](https://fontawesome.com/icons) as the default icons, so need to import Font Awesome link.
+For Bootstrap v5, we use [Bootstrap Icons](https://icons.getbootstrap.com/) as the default icons, so need to import Bootstrap Icons link.

 Put it all together and your pages should look like this: